ccwang002/ccwang002.github.io/content/blogs/2018-12/1213_firefox_fullscreen.md

   <p class="caption">Address bar is shown automatically when it is focused using shortkey.</p>
 </div>

+In `userChrome.css`, I added a small padding between the bars and the top border to make them more accessible by mouse.
+When the mouse moves to the top, macOS's menu bar will pop up as well, and both Firefox and macOS will overlap.
+The macOS one will go away first, but the mouse has to stay on the Firefox bars so they don't disappear either.

 <div class="figure">
   <video controls>
     <source src="{attach}pics/fullscreen_hover_for_menubar.webm" type="video/webm">